 United States has a total of 19,924 km of coastline.
 In Latvia, that number is 498 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and State Revenue Service, Latvia.
+The statistics above were calculated using the following data sources: State Revenue Service, Latvia, The World Factbook, Internal Revenue Service.

 How big is Latvia compared to United States?
 See an in-depth size comparison.